cpaterno/csc-212-s18/lab-06/README.md

 ## 6. Tracing a Recursive Program

-There is included code called insertion_sort_recursion.cc.
+There is included code called factorial_trace.cc.
 Take and open that code and read it.
-There is an example array in the main that the program will test on.
-Trace the code by hand starting at main.
+Trace the program by hand starting at main.
 Keep track of the function calls in order of their call and then paste the functions that were called with the proper params in the question 6 box form answer.

 ## Submission